 Sometimes my mind is blown when I hear what other people do.

-Which brings me to my last point, if you aren't happier at work with the job you are in now...move on, quit, keep looking.
+Which brings me to my last point, if you want to be happier at work you may need to move on, quit, keep looking.
+You may need to work more years and those years should be happy ones.

 You may have to keep changing jobs over and over again until you find one that suits you and that you can be happy and successful at work.